aptise/peter_sslers/README.md

 ## prequest

-You can use Pyramid's `prequest` syntax to spin up a URL and get or post data
+You can use Pyramid's `prequest` syntax to spin up a URL and GET/POST data

 `$VENV/bin/prequest example_development.ini /.well-known/admin/api/ca-certificate-probes/probe.json`
 `$VENV/bin/prequest example_development.ini /.well-known/admin/api/redis/prime.json`

+using `prequest` is recommended in most contexts, because it will not timeout. this will allow for long-running processes.

 ## Routes Designed for JSON Automation